-When a University employee has a relationship with an outside business or other non-University entity, the potential exists for perceived or actual conflicts of interests.
+When a University employee has a relationship with a non-University entity that could benefit from the employee's decisions on behalf of the University, the potential exists for conflicts of interests.

 State and NSHE policies prohibit University employees from becoming contractors or vendors for the purchase of supplies, equipment, services and construction to any NSHE institution, except under certain circumstances.
 Additionally, University employees are prohibited from participating in the selection, award, or administration of any contract to an NSHE institution if he or she has a perceived or actual conflict of interests.
 Such a conflict of interests would arise when the University employee, any member of his or her immediate family, his or her partner, or an organization that employes or is about to employe any of the parties indicated herein, has a financial or other interest in, or a tangible personal benefit from, an entity considered for a contract.
 (NRS 281.230; NRS 281A.400; NRS 281A.420; NRS 281 A.430; NSHE BOR Handbook, Title 4, Chapter 10, Section 1)

 When such situations cannot be avoided, the relationship between the non-University entity and the employee, or others through the employee's commitment in a private capacity, must be disclosed for evaluation and, if possible, management.

 Note: If you are affiliated with the University of Nevada, Reno, School of Medicine, please disclose all outside business relationships and positions.
 If you are not affiliated the with University of Nevada, Reno, School of Medicine, only disclose those business relationships and positions that are related to or could be perceived as being related to your University responsibilities.

 - A business relationship, including equity ownership, with a non-University entity and you participate in making decisions about the acquisition of supplies, goods, or services for the University from that entity.